-As of September 30, 2019, we held unrestricted cash and cash equivalents of \$2.9 million.
-In March 2019, we closed on a registered direct offering of our common stock, raising \$2.6 million, net of offering costs.
+As of September 30, 2018, we held unrestricted cash, cash equivalents and short-term investments of \$7.8 million.
+We believe that these resources and the cash generated from existing grants will be sufficient to meet our projected operating requirements until the third quarter of 2019.
 We follow the guidance of Accounting Standards Codification ("ASC") Topic 205-40, Presentation of Financial Statements-Going Concern, in order to determine whether there is substantial doubt about the Company's ability to continue as a going concern for one year after the date its financial statements are issued.
-We have concluded, and our independent auditors have agreed, that substantial doubt does exist as to our ability to continue as a going concern under this standard, and as a result, our auditors have included an explanatory paragraph in their audit opinion for our fiscal year ended December 31, 2018.
+We have concluded that substantial doubt does exist as to our ability to continue as a going concern under this standard.
 We will need to secure additional funds in the near term to continue operations.